jbatson5/SCALE-test/docs/PMC.rst

 The thermal energy range presents a particularly difficult challenge for processing problem-dependent 2‑D scattering data, due to the complicated kinematics associated with molecular motion, chemical binding, and coherent scattering effects.
-PMC currently the scaling approximation (N2D=0 option) for the thermal energy range, regardless of the input value of N2D.
+PMC currently uses the scaling approximation (N2D=0 option) for the thermal energy range with any input value of N2D except for N2D=1.

 .. _7-5-3: